HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # Run the activate.bat file to activate.
 pip install -r requirements.txt # Installs all the packages from requirements.txt
 # If pip install didn't install in virtual environment folder, use the full path to the Python interpreter in your virtual environment to install.
+# requirements.txt file should be located at the main folder.
 C:\Users\Cody\Desktop\Default_Python\Default_Python\Scripts\python.exe -m pip install -r requirements.txt
 pip install pipreqs --force# Genereate requirements.txt file with only a few selected packages.
 You need to import the packages you want to include first. pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.